Hurricane! (American Dad!): Plot

 When a hurricane arrives at Langley Falls, the Smiths prepare to evacuate their home with their neighbor Buckle in his amphibious raft.
 Stan, however, recommends that the family stay home during the storm, believing it is the best way for everyone to be safe.
-Hayley wants to stay behind to help the left behind zoo animals and Jeff also wishes to stay since he goes where Haley goes since their married.
+Hayley wants to stay to help the left-behind zoo animals, and Jeff also wishes to stay since he goes where Hayley goes since they're married.
 Francine disagrees with Stan's notion, since he's bad with a crisis.
 Steve and Roger support her, with Steve siding with her since he wants his mom and Roger because of the reason Francine sides against Stan.
-Roger's date (whom he can't stand partially because she's clingy), sides with him and Francine.
+Roger's date (whom he can't stand because she's clingy) sides with him and Francine.
 Klaus is about to say who he sides with, but no one cares about his opinion.

-Before the debate can be resolved, the seawall breaks and the ocean floods down the street, removing Buckle and his raft out of its path and trapping the Smiths in their home nevertheless.
-The neighborhood is now flooded, and while Francine scolds Stan for not evacuating the family to Māma and Bàba's house that morning, the house is drifting along the floodwater's current.
-In an attempt to save the family from floating into any potential dangerous areas, Stan anchors the home using Roger's wine/cocaine fridge; however the anchoring system also acts as a hinge and rotates the house upside-down, partially submerging it underwater.
+Before the debate can be resolved, the seawall breaks, and the ocean floods down the street, removing Buckle and his raft from its path and trapping the Smiths in their home.
+The neighborhood is now flooded, and the house is drifting along the floodwater's current while Francine scolds Stan for not evacuating the family to Her parents' house that morning.
+Attempting to save the family from floating into any potential dangerous areas, Stan anchors the home using Roger's wine/cocaine fridge; however the anchoring system also acts as a hinge and rotates the house upside-down, partially submerging it underwater.

-Roger cries when his date falls to the floor and gets impaled by a moose antler chandelier (although it is only because she is wearing his favourite sweater).
-Stan, Hayley, Jeff and Klaus decide to head to the attic for higher ground, but it starts to flood.
-Hayley tries to open the door, but they cannot get it open due to Roger's many boxes and items on top of it.
-Klaus, seeing the home being flooded, believes he is able to go wherever he wants, telling his companions "See you never, goldf**kers!".
-He jumps out of the fishbowl into the water, but his skin burns due to the water being ocean water; Hayley puts Klaus back in his fishbowl.
-Francine, Steve, and Roger make a rope out of curtains to get them out of the attic after removing the boxes out of the way of the door.
-Roger picks up his wigs instead of Klaus so that he can still go to cowboy weddings, leaving him behind.
-Francine tells the family to go down the rope one at the time as it is too weak.
-Unfortunately, Jeff panics and jumps on the rope, which ends up tearing it down, angering Hayley as the Smiths are now stuck in the second floor of the tipped over house.
+Roger cries when his date falls to the floor and gets impaled by a moose antler chandelier (only because she is wearing his favourite sweater).
+Stan, Hayley, Jeff and Klaus head to the attic for higher ground, but it starts to flood.
+Hayley tries to open the door, but fails due to Roger's boxes and items blocking it.
+Klaus, believing he can go wherever he wants, insults the Smiths and jumps out of the fishbowl into the water, but his skin burns due to the water being ocean water; Hayley puts Klaus back in his fishbowl.
+Francine, Steve, and Roger make a rope out of curtains to get them out of the attic after removing the boxes.
+Roger picks up his wigs instead of Klaus, leaving Klaus behind.
+Francine suggests that their rope to the first floor doesn't provide much strength, so she convinces the family to climb it one at a time.
+Unfortunately, Jeff panics and jumps onto the rope, with Steve still hanging on, tearing it down, and angering Hayley, as the Smiths are now stuck on the second floor of the tipped-over house.